serwy/shellctx/README.md

 # shellctx

-Shell context helper for saving, recalling, and executing information.
+Shell context helper for saving, recalling, and executing information from a persistent dictionary.

 ## Why?